OADA/oada-docs/rest-specs/REST-API-Examples.md

 Frank drives his tractor to a field and starts planting.
 Instead of asking Frank what field he is in, the monitor automatically discovers the current set of fields using the fields bookmark on Frank's agcloud.com storage.
-However, the resource is in the Shape format but the monitor only understands GeoJSON.
-Therefore, the monitor requests a Shape to GeoJSON transformation.

 **Assumptions**